Gary and Jane LangtonMain CoursePoultryProvencal RecipesTaste

 • 200 gr butternut squash peeled and cut into small cubes

-• 200 gr Parsnips peeled and cut into small cubes
+• 200 gr parsnips peeled and cut into small cubes

-• 100 mls crème fraîche
+• 100 mL crème fraîche

-• 200 mls chicken stock
+• 200 mL chicken stock

-• Plain Flour for rolling out the pastry
+• flour for rolling out the pastry

 • 1 tbsp olive oil